videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/pause-resume-video-stream.md

 ## Resume video stream

-- `resume()` method is used to resume videostream of a participant.
+- `resume()` method is used to resume stream(webcam, screenShare and mic) of a particular participant.

 ```js
   btnResume.setOnClickListener(new View.OnClickListener() {